LisaGHeclys/LisaGHeclys/README.md

 - 📫 How to reach me **lisa.glaziou@gmail.com**

-- ⚡ Fun fact **I love learning languages and dancing (when I have the same I also bore myself with writing documentations)**
+- ⚡ Fun fact **I love learning languages and dancing (when I have the time, I also bore myself with writing articles)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">